ROCm/aomp/bin/README.md

 NVPTXGPUS=30,35,50,60,61,70
 export AOMP NVPTXGPUS BUILD_TYPE
 ```
-To build all components using the latest development sources, first clone aomp repo and checkout the amd-stg-openmp branch as follows:
+To build and clone all components using the latest development sources, first clone aomp repo and checkout the amd-stg-openmp branch as follows:

 ```
    mkdir $HOME/git